albertoadami/aws-certified-developer-notes/NOTES.md

 ## Amazon S3 <a name="s3"></a>
 ***AWS Simple Storage Service (S3)*** it is the AWS service to handle files. ***Buckets*** are the main storage container of S3.
 You can create sub-spaces called ***Folders***.

-In the creatin process you need to select the region in which save the data.
+In the creation process you need to select the region in which save the data.
 The bucket name must be unique accross all AWS Cloud (not only inside your account).
 After a new S3 bucket is created, the ownership cannot be trasferred.

 ***S3 Objects*** are static files and metadata information.
 They can be saved on the bucket directly, or inside some folders of the bucket.
 S3 has a flat structure, there is no hierarchy like you would see in a typical file system.